Noortje Marres (Professor)

 Further information: personal siteLink opens in a new window.

-I joined Warwick and CIM in September 2015 having previously held posts at Goldsmiths, University of London (2011-2015; 2007-2009), the University of Oxford (2009-2011), and the University of Amsterdam (2005-2007).
-I was a Visiting Fellow at the Berlin Social Science Centre in 2014.
-At Goldsmiths, I directed the Centre for Invention and Social Process (2011-2015).
-I hold a MSc and a MA in Sociology and Philosophy of Science and Technology from the University of Amsterdam (both cum laude), and conducted my doctoral research at that same university, and at the Ecole des Mines (Paris).
+I joined the University of Warwick and CIM in September 2015, having previously held posts at Goldsmiths, University of London (2011-2015; 2007-2009), the University of Oxford (2009-2011), and the University of Amsterdam (2005-2007).
+I was Director of the Centre for Interdisciplinary Methodologies (CIM), University of Warwick, from 2019 to 2021.
+Before coming to Warwick, I directed the Centre for Invention and Social Process (CISP) and convened the MA/MSc Digital Sociology at Goldsmiths (2011-2015).
+I was a Visiting Fellow at the Berlin Social Science Centre (2014), Mercator Fellow at the University of Siegen (2017-18), and a Visiting Professor at the École des Hautes Études en Sciences Sociales (2021-2022) and the Universities of Leiden (2018-2021), Vienna (2019) and St Gallen (2020).
+I served as an elected member of Council of the Society for the Social Studies of Science (4S) from 2018 to 2021.
+I hold a MSc and a MA in Sociology and Philosophy of Science and Technology from the University of Amsterdam (both cum laude), and conducted my doctoral research at that same university, and at the Centre de Sociologie de l'Innovation, Ecole des Mines (Paris).